 Days 1 & 2: San Juan

 Old San Juan has more to offer children than any other Caribbean capital.
 The massive wall of the square-mile Spanish colonial enclave joins the two historic fortresses that were built at the land and sea entrances to the city.
 Children will enjoy exploring the tunnels, vaults, look-out points, dungeons, and ramps of Castillo de San Felipe del Morro (the must-visit of the two) and Fort San Cristóbal.
 And the grassy fields surrounding El Morro are a favorite spot for kite-flying.
 You can buy a kite at the street-side refreshment carts outside the park's entrance.
-You'll also want to visit Museo del Niño (Children's Museum), with interactive exhibits, a rooftop nature center, play areas, and a theater.
-It's right in the middle of major sites, next to Hotel El Convento and Catedral de San Juan.
 The historic city's plazas are also a playground for kids, who love feeding the pigeons in Plaza de Armas and running through the shooting fountains at Plaza Quinto Centenario.
 Skateboarding is also popular at some of the plazas.

 There's a free trolley to ride, a dirt-cheap ferry that goes across the bay and back in about a half-hour, and even horse and buggies to rent.
 Abundant high-quality Puerto Rican, Mediterranean, Asian, and European cuisines are available at Old City restaurants, so a nice lunch is in order.
 Make sure to take a break at Ben and Jerry's, with free Internet, DJ music, books, magazines, big tables and chairs, and, oh yes, those baked goods and that ice cream.